uakfdotb/ghostpp/readme.txt

 !pub <name>                     host public game !pubby <owner> <name>           host public game by another player (gives <owner> access to admin commands in the game lobby and in the game)
-!quit [force|nice]              alias to !exit !saygame <number> <text>        send <text> to the specified game in progress !saygames <text>                send <text> to all games !unban <name>                   alias to !delban
+!quit [force|nice]              alias to !exit
+!say <text>                     send <text> to all connected battle.net realms as a chat command !saygame <number> <text>        send <text> to the specified game in progress !saygames <text>                send <text> to all games !unban <name>                   alias to !delban